phthallo/quotebot/README.md

 # quotebot
-Discord bot designed to save and recall memorable quotes, with the help of Discord.py and SQLite.
+Discord bot designed to save and recall memorable quotes, with the help of [Discord.py](https://github.com/Rapptz/discord.py) and SQLite.
 Inspired by [Twitch's Streamer.bot](https://wiki.streamer.bot/en/Settings/Quotes).

-Designed to be selfhosted, or with the aid of websites such as codesandbox + uptimerobot to keep it online all of the time.
+Designed to be selfhosted, or with the aid of websites such as CodeSandbox + UptimeRobot to keep it online all of the time.
 Quotes and settings are stored in an SQL database that is created upon first running the bot.

 ## Dependencies
 - [Python3](https://www.python.org/downloads/)